 Check your Attendance

-To find out your attendance (actual rate%* and projected rate%**), you can email Student Administration at student.admin@monashcollege.edu.au Please include your:
+To find out your attendance (actual rate%* and projected rate%**), you can email the Attendance team at pathways.attendance@monashcollege.edu.au.
+Please include your:

 - Monash ID Number